DragonStorm25/portfolio/docs/projects/alife.md

 ### Particles

 ALife currently has both neutral and charged particles.

 It will also have bonding behavior between various atomic particles, resulting in molecules formed of these atoms.

 ### Physics

 ALife currently has a physics engine that calculates the forces between charged particles using [Coulomb's law](https://en.wikipedia.org/wiki/Coulomb's_law#Mathematical_form) and applies those forces over some timestep using the [Runge-Kutta method](https://en.wikipedia.org/wiki/Runge–Kutta_methods).
 The interaction range between particles is also dynamic; strongly charged particles will apply forces over a larger range until the force is considered small enough to be negligible.

+The physics engine will need to support the mechanics of molecular bonds, including the forces holding the molecules together and partial charges that form over a molecule.

 ### Optimizations